 Modifying an existing Firewall Group

 To modify an existing Firewall Group for a Stack choose View Stack Settings > Logstash Firewall > Firewall Group that you need to modify or delete.
-From here you can rename the group, change the description, add/delete ip addresses from the group and modify the associated ports.
+From here you can rename the group, change the description, add/delete IP addresses from the group and modify the associated ports.
 Once you are happy with the changes select Apply Changes.

-To delete a specific IP address select it from the list and choose Delete rule.
+To delete a specific IP address select it from the list and choose the Delete rule.
 If you have multiple rules you can use the Select all and Unselect all options to make this easier for you.